+Feel free to combine coupons, as well.
 People can miss the biggest savings when it comes to grocery coupons.
-If you can master combining them, you can really make the magic happen, said Elledge.
+If you can master combining them, you can really make the magic happen, said Josh Elledge of SavingsAngel.

 “If the coupon says it is a store coupon, you can also use a manufacturer’s coupon on that same purchase,” he said.
 “That’s because the store is paying for the additional discount.
 This is called coupon stacking.”

 “Use it to plan your weekly grocery trips, and you’ll enjoy its coupon-matching feature too, which automatically points out additional discounts available on what you’re buying at the supermarket,” she said.
-“You can save 20 percent to 70 percent off each item by using the app, which can add up to hundreds of dollars over the year.”
+“You can save 20% to 70% off each item by using the app, which can add up to hundreds of dollars over the year.”

 Grocery stores want to have returning customers — that’s why they offer loyalty programs.

 Find out which supermarkets offer these programs before your next shopping trip.
 Savings might be instant or through future coupons, and the benefits could easily save $20 or more per shopping trip.

 Figure Out Which Grocery Stores Have the Best Deals on Which Products

 This might take some time to do, but careful comparison shopping at different grocery chains can help you find the best deals on specific products.
 The cheapest grocery stores for some items will be different than the cheapest grocery stores for other times.